List of criminal gangs in Brazil: List

+Bonde do Maluco (Tram of the Crazy; BDM) – Originating circa 2015 in the city of Salvador, state of Bahia, mostly involved in drug trafficking, robberies and kidnappings for ransom.
+The faction has reportedly spread to the states of Sergipe, Goiás and Alagoas in recent years.

+Bonde dos 40 (Tram of the 40; B40) – Founded in the Pedrinhas Penitentiary Complex of São Luis, holds a significant presence through the states of Maranhão and Piauí, as well as in Mato Grosso.

-Comando Vermelho (Red Command) – engaged primarily in drug trafficking, arms trafficking, protection rackets, kidnapping-for-ransom, carjacking of armored trucks, loansharking, irregular warfare, narcoterrorism, and turf wars against rival criminal organizations, such as and '.
+Comando Vermelho (Red Command; CV) – Also known as CV-RL (Comando Vermelho Rogério Lemgruber), it is engaged primarily in drug trafficking, arms trafficking, protection rackets, kidnappings-for-ransom, carjacking of armored trucks, loansharking, irregular warfare, narcoterrorism, and turf wars against rival criminal organizations, such as and '.

-Crime Syndicate of Rio Grande do Norte (RN; SDC; 18.14) – the largest criminal organization operating within the prisons and drug trafficking strongholds of Rio Grande do Norte state.
-Like other organizations in the North and Northeast Region of the country, it was created in reaction to the control exercised by the (PCC) over drug trafficking activities.
+Sindicato do Crime (Syndicate of Crime; SDC) – the largest criminal organization operating within the prisons and drug trafficking strongholds of Rio Grande do Norte state.
+Like other organizations in the North and Northeast Region of the country, it was created in reaction to the control exercised by the (PCC) over drug trafficking in the region.

-Escritório do Crime (Crime Office) – a criminal militia of gunmen and elite killers that operates in the West Zone of Rio de Janeiro which grew out of land grabs and illegal real estate operations in construction, sale, and illegal rentals.
+Escritório do Crime (Crime Office; EC) – a criminal militia of gunmen and elite killers which grew out of land grabs and illegal real estate operations in construction, sale, and illegal rentals.
+The group operates primarily in the West Zone of Rio de Janeiro.
 Their chief activity is murder for hire.
-The group is composed of military police and former police.
+The group is mainly composed of current and former military police.

-Família do Norte (Northern Family) – a criminal faction that occupies northern Brazil and some regions in Colombia, Peru and Venezuela.
+Família do Norte (Northern Family; FDN) – a criminal faction that occupies northern Brazil and some regions in Colombia, Peru and Venezuela.

-First Capital Command (First Capital Command) – Latin America's largest drug gang, and one of the world's largest with 40,000 members and 60,000 "contractors", with links to other South American and European countries, including ties to ' in Italy, and expanding into West Africa.
+Liga da Justiça (Justice League; CL220) – Also known as "Família Braga" (Braga Family) or "A Firma" (The Firm), its name references the famous superhero group from the DC Comics, and at its height it was considered the largest militia in Rio.
+Its members included many important police commanders and politicians, such as Natalino Guimarães, Jerominho and Ricardo Teixeira Cruz (AKA Batman), many of which remain incarcerated.
+The group operates mostly around the West Zone of Rio de Janeiro, and has the Cosmos neighborhood as its main territory.